 Second, the student must be willing to attend the full session.
 Saturdays and Sundays make up part of the program, hence there will be no weekend leaves of absence.

-Third, the student must have at least a B average in academic course grades (excluding gym and shop courses) and should rank at least in the 90th percentile on any standardized tests he or she has taken.
+Third, the student must have primarily “A” grades in honors math and science classes, and should rank at least in the 90th percentile on any standardized tests he or she has taken.
 High ability in mathematics must be demonstrated by strong scores in the PSAT/SAT examination.
 In other words, students should have demonstrated by their achievements that they can hold their own in interactions with the most ”academically talented” students.
 The most creatively gifted and talented students will not always devote their gifts solely to earning the highest grades, and will divide their time between school and other creative and scientific activities.
 Such students can be appropriate candidates for the Governor’s School.

 *In drawing up these criteria, we gratefully acknowledge the use of materials stemming from the experience and work of the Governor’s Schools of North Carolina and South Carolina.